 Don’t wait, start writing your business plan today

 There are plenty of reasons to write a business plan, but the real reason is about finding success for you and your business.
 Taking the time to plan is an investment in yourself and your business that will pay dividends, whether you’re starting a new business or taking your existing business to the next level.

 You can jump-start your business plan writing process with our article covering how to write a business plan in as little as 30-minutes.
-From there, you can download our lean business plan template and gain additional guidance from our step-by-step lean planning ebook.

 If you’re looking for a tool to help you get more from your business plan, we recommend trying out LivePlan.
 Our business planning and management tool will guide you through the entire process, including all of your financial forecasts, without ever requiring that you open a spreadsheet.